bobrocke/My-Blog-11ty/src/blog/2024-06-01-an-alien-pistol.md

 Several years ago I owned two Alien Full Kits - one I shot and one I left unfired.
 I very much liked the way the gun handled and shot.
 But I was concerned about the pistol’s longer term viability in the US both in terms of spare part availability and continued service (Lancer Systems was handling both as the US distributor for Laugo Arms at the time).
 So I sold them.
 That was a mistake.

 Today, [Laugo Arms USA](https://laugoarmsusa.com) has responsibility for US sales and service.
 Individual spare parts are available for sale on their website along with all the current Alien pistol models.
 They also seem knowledgeable and responsive.
 My past fears were not justified.
-Lancer Systems still has a few Alien models in stock at closeout prices so I was able to get a Full Kit (the original black and green model with the Glock grip angle) at a bit of a discount.
+Lancer Systems still had a few Alien models in stock at closeout prices so I was able to get a Full Kit (the original black and green model with the Glock grip angle) at a bit of a discount.

 <figure style="float: left; width: 50%; margin: 1em 1em 1em 0em">
   <a href="/assets/images/wp-content/uploads/2024/05/Laugo-Arms-USA-Alien-Full-Kit-Cased.png"><img src="/assets/images/wp-content/uploads/2024/05/Laugo-Arms-USA-Alien-Full-Kit-Cased.png" alt="The Alien Full Kit"></a>